QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Dvalinn.md

 ## Special abilities

-His alignment grants him what is effectively 360 degree vision and the ability to see around corners, though, being blind from birth, he does not see anything the same as a sighted person would.
-Vision through alignment also allows him to see unimpeded in darkness, and even with his eyes closed or covered.
+His alignment grants him what is effectively 360 degree vision and the ability to see around corners.
+Though, being blind from birth, he does not see anything the same as a sighted person would.
+Vision through alignment also allows him to see unimpeded in darkness, and with his eyes closed or covered.

 His attunement primarily manifests as near total dominion over flora and fauna, allowing him to control, manipulate, and weaponize any and all living things - excluding humans and spirits - within a radius of at least 20 kilometers.
 Within visual range, he can also manipulate and weaponize air, water, and the earth, appearing to use his staff as a focus of sorts.